eilrix/sc-parser/README.md

 # Soundcloud parser

-Collects all recent tracks from following profiles and makes a playlist
+Collects all recent tracks from following profiles and makes a playlist.

 ## Install
 Node.js v12 or above